OFS/ofs.github.io/docs/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 The AXI4-Stream PF/VF mux arbitrates PCIe TLP packets from downstream PF/VF to the PCIe SS AXI-S TX channel.
 The PF/VF Mux/Demux is an M x N switch that allows any M port to target any N port, and any N port to target any M port, where M is the number of host/upstream ports, and N is the numbers functions/downstream ports.
 M and N values are parameterized in the RTL for adding, removing, or remapping of FPGA functional units/modules to PF/VF.

-The fpga top package file, found in the src/includes/ofs_fim_cfg_pkg.sv file [here](https://github.com/OFS/ofs-d5005)  contains these parameters as well as the mapping of N port’s PF/VF.
+The fpga top package file, found in the src/includes/ofs_fim_cfg_pkg.sv file [OFS D5005 FIM Github Branch]  contains these parameters as well as the mapping of N port’s PF/VF.

 Structurally, M x N switch is composed of M number of N:1 mux, and N number of M:1 mux.
 Each mux output has an arbiter that perform round robin priority arbitration of its inputs.
 At the mux output is a FIFO with depth greater than the handshake round trip delay.
 The FIFO allows the switch to arbitrarily insert pipeline/register stages for timing.

 Note that M x N switch is design for AXI streaming, but it can be easily converted to AVST.
 The protocol signals pass through switch intact – only ready, valid, and last (common between AVST and AXI) effect switch operation.
-The data width of the switch is also parameterized in the src/includes/ofs_fim_cfg_pkg.sv file [here](https://github.com/OFS/ofs-d5005).
+The data width of the switch is also parameterized in the src/includes/ofs_fim_cfg_pkg.sv file [OFS D5005 FIM Github Branch].

 The default mapping is shown below: